mandykoh/prism/README.md

 ## Example usage

 Image data provided by the standard [`image`](https://golang.org/pkg/image/) package doesn’t come with colour profile information.
 However, interpreting the image data directly as raw, linear RGB values for image processing purposes is unlikely to produce good or correct results as nearly all images are encoded with non-linear values referencing specific colour spaces.
+Poorly converted images can themselves result in loss or exaggeration of saturation and contrast, colour shifts, and loss of fidelity, while using such images for image processing will result in incorrect blending, sharpening, blurring, etc.

 `prism` can be used to convert between encoded colour values and a normalised, linear representation more suitable for image processing, and subsequently converting back to encoded colour values in (potentially) other colour spaces.

+### Colour conversion

 The following example converts Adobe RGB (1998) pixel data to sRGB.
 It retrieves a pixel from an [NRGBA image](https://golang.org/pkg/image/#NRGBA), decodes it as an Adobe RGB (1998) linearised colour value, then converts that to an sRGB colour value via the CIE XYZ intermediate colour space, before finally encoding the result as an 8-bit sRGB value suitable for writing back to an `image.NRGBA`: